umputun/spot/README.md

           secrets: [user, password, token]
 ```

-In this case secrets for keys `user`, `password` and `token` will be read from the secrets provider, decrypted at runtime and passed to the command in environment.
+In this case secrets for keys `user`, `password` and `token` will be read from the secrets provider, decrypted at runtime, and passed to the command in the environment.
 Please note: if a user runs `spot` with the `--verbose` or `--dbg` flag, the secrets will be replaced with `****` in the output.
 This is done to prevent secrets from being displayed or logged.

 ### Built-in Secrets Provider

-Spot includes a built-in secrets provider that can be used to store secrets in sqlite, mysql or postgresql database.
+Spot includes a built-in secrets provider that can be used to store secrets in SQLite, MySQL, or Postgresql databases.
 The provider can be configured using the following command line options or environment variables:

 - `--secrets.provider=spot`: selects the built-in secret`s provider.
 - `--secrets.conn` or `$SPOT_SECRETS_CONN`: the connection string to the database